citiususc/SparkBWA/README.md

 	hdfs dfs -copyToLocal Output_ERR000589/* ./

-In case of not using a reducer, the output will be splited into several pieces (files).
+In case of not using a reducer, the output will be split into several pieces (files).
 If we want to put it together we can use one of our Python utils or use "samtools merge":

 	hdfs dfs -copyToLocal Output_ERR000589/* ./
 	python src/utils/FullSam.py ./ ./OutputFile.sam